atsushieno/managed-midi/README.md

 ### UWP

-(Totally untested.
-We don't have any app with this API that supports UWP yet.)
+Almost untested.
+We need some app beyond proof of concept SMF player.

 ### CoreMidiApi

 Almost untested.
 We need some MIDI devices that work fine on our Mac environment.
+We never tried with iOS device yet.

 ### RtMidiSharp